Mailing List Cleaning: Your 99% Accurate List

 CASS (Coding Accuracy Support System) certification is offered by the USPS to all mailers who want to improve the accuracy of their ZIP+4, carrier route, and five-digit coding, by identifying and correcting addressing errors before sending mail to the mail stream.

-It’s available for all mailers who want to level up the quality of their mailing lists.
-The addresses must be correctly matched and coded with a CASS-certified address matching methods.
+It’s available for all mailers who want to increase the quality of their mailing lists.
+The addresses must be correctly matched and coded with CASS-certified address matching methods.
 Standardized addresses qualify for automation prices if the mailing list has been checked and CASS-certified within the last 180 days.